Taburis/xlib/docs/Notes/Statistics/Hypothesis-Tests.md

 where $z$ is the value of $Z$ obtained from the sample, and $\Phi(z)$ is the cumulative function of standard normal distribution.
 The $p$-value stands for the extreme case of $Z$ assuming the null hypothesis is true.
 If $\mu\ge \mu_0$, then extreme case that having a large $Z$ should not be small.
 It means tha a small $p$-value means that null hypothesis is unlikely to be true.
 The $p$-values picked for other two hypothesises based on the similar logic.

 :::tip T-test vs Z-test
-Notice that, but if $\sigma$ is estimated from sample variance, a t-test should be more applicable for small sample size (30 or less).
+Usually the variance is unknown and needs to be estimated by sample variance $S^2/(n-1)$.
+In this case, Z-test is an approximation to the t-test.
+Furthermore, the t-test is favored for the small sample size (30 or less) case.
 :::